awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 ### Allow a user to list CMKs in the console when creating a repository<a name="encryption-at-rest-iam-example"></a>

-When using the Amazon ECR console to create a repository, you can grant permissions to enable a user to list the customer\-managed CMKs in the Region when enabling encryption for the repository\.
+When using the Amazon ECR console to create a repository, you can grant permissions to enable a user to list the customer managed CMKs in the Region when enabling encryption for the repository\.
 The following IAM policy example shows the permissions needed to list your CMKs and aliases when using the console\.

 ```
 {